Option 1: End-screen

 Eric S., Financial Services Design & Product Leader

-Eric's team identified problem areas costing the company nearly $300M annually.
+First, Eric's team identified problem areas costing the company nearly $300M annually.
 They then focused on improving customer behaviors related to paperless billing and online payments.
-This initiative alone uncovered a savings opportunity of nearly $50M.
+This initiative uncovered a savings opportunity of nearly $50M.

 After seeing these results, the SVP asked Eric about additional ways to fund future work across other high-value opex-driven moments.